-During the 16th century, tea masters in Japan perfected the meticulous ceremony of preparing and serving tea known as Chanoyu.
+Tea masters in Japan perfected the meticulous ceremony of preparing and serving tea during the course of the 15th and 16th century.
 Strongly influenced by Buddhist thought, tea drinking was a means to mindfulness and enlightenment, and the intimate setting of the tea room was a space within which participants could temporarily withdraw from the outside world.
 Each tea utensil played an important role, and tea bowls were often named by their creators and owners to reflect their value.